leonp84/code-institute-project-1/README.md

 #### Header and Navigation Bar

-The simple header uses a dark background, inline with the site colour palette, with the logo positioned left, and a simple text navigation bar, positioned oi the right.
-The Header is fully responsive.
+The simple header uses a dark background, inline with the site colour palette, with the logo positioned left, and a simple text navigation bar, positioned on the right.
+The Header is fully responsive and the navbar uses active CSS classes to indicate to the user which page is currently visited.

 ![Site Header](assets/images/readme-images/readme-navbar.webp)